Lifespan: Kyōroku 2 (1529) to 1/9 of Tenshō 10 (1582)

 In 1531 (or in 1534), his grandfather, Ukita Yoshiie, was killed by Shimamura Moritsura when Naoie was only three (or six) years old in an attack on the Ukita base at Toishi Castle in Bizen.
 This event left Naoie and his father, Okiie, as wanderers.
 As an adult, Naoie served Uragami Munekage, lord of Tenjinyama Castle, achieving notoriety among the retainers of the Uragami.

 Naoie excelled at strategy.
-As revenge for the killing of his father, he assassinated Shimamura Morizane, and killed Morizane’s son-in-law, Nakayama Nobumasa and Saisho Mototsune, lord of Tatsunokuchi Castle.
+As revenge for the killing of his father, he assassinated Shimamura Morizane, and killed Morizane’s son-in-law, Nakayama Nobumasa and Saisho Mototsune, the lord of Tatsunokuchi Castle.
+According to other accounts, however, Mototsune was assassinated by the Mōri when shoved off a cliff into a waterfall.
 Naoie served a central role in expanding the influence of the Uragami clan.

 Naoie had an acquaintance with Endō Toshimichi and Endō Hidekiyo, two brothers affiliated with the Awa-Hosokawa clan who had become wanderers.
 In the second month of 1566, he engaged them to shoot Mimura Iechika of Bitchū Province with an arquebus after Iechika’s advance into Mimasaka Province.
 In the seventh month of 1567, at the Battle of Myōzenji, Naoie succeeded in expelling almost all forces from Bitchū who had entered the western portion of Bizen.
 Thereafter, he toppled Matsuda Mototeru, lord of Kanagawa Castle, and his son, Matsuda Motokata, who were relatives of Naoie.
 He then eliminated Kanamitsu Munetaka, lord of Okayama Castle, and took possession of their domains, becoming one of the most powerful figures in the Uragami family.